 158 W Ontario St., Chicago \ 1969 N Halsted St., Chicago

 Expect top-notch tortilla-stuffed faves from this authentic Mexican comfort food eatery with locations in Lincoln Park and River North.
 The menu includes daily tacos specials seven days a week.
 And their extensive menu includes four tortas and 10 taco options ranging from chicken and beef to shrimp, stewed mushrooms, and beer-battered tilapia fillet with cabbage.
 (BBQ chicken, beef and pork tacos.)

 Tacos Nietos 2015 'BEST TACO' TEXT-TO-VOTE THIRD PLACE!

 2863 E 95th St, Chicago

-Located on East 95th Street in the shadows of the Chicago Skyway, this ma-and-pa Mexican eatery may be small in size but, when it comes to tacos, wins rave reviews from both neighborhood residents and visitors for their fantastic food.
+With two locations on Chicago's far southeast side, this ma-and-pa Mexican eatery may be small in size but, when it comes to tacos, wins rave reviews from both neighborhood residents and visitors for their fantastic food.
 Trust us: Nietos is as authentic Mexico-meets-Chicago as it gets.
-(Beef tacos.)
+(Beef, chicken and steak tacos.)

 About the Beneficiary: Lakeview Chamber of Commerce